-Parent Companies' Liquidity Concerns.
-Our parent companies have a significant amount of debt and may incur additional debt in the future.
-At March 31, 2005, Charter had approximately \$122 million and \$863 million aggregate principal amount of convertible senior notes outstanding, which mature in 2006 and 2009, respectively, and Charter Holdings had approximately \$8.6 billion aggregate principal amount of senior notes and senior discount notes, some of which mature in 2007 and the remainder of which mature in 2009 through 2012.
+Charter Liquidity Concerns.
+Charter has a significant amount of debt and may incur additional debt in the future.
+At March 31, 2005, Charter had approximately \$122 million and \$863 million aggregate principal amount of convertible senior notes outstanding, which mature in 2006 and 2009, respectively.
+Charter will need to raise additional capital or receive distributions or payments from us in order to satisfy its debt obligations.

-Charter and Charter Holdings will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco and Charter Holdings) for payment of principal on parent company debt obligations, however, are restricted by the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.
-During the three months ended March 31, 2005, we distributed \$106 million to Charter Holdings of which \$60 million was subsequently distributed to Charter Holdco.
+Charter's ability to make interest payments on its convertible senior notes, and, in 2006 and 2009, to repay the outstanding principal of its convertible senior notes of \$122 million and \$863 million, respectively, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco or its subsidiaries, including Charter Holdings, CCH II, CCO Holdings and Charter Operating.
+Distributions by Charter's subsidiaries to a parent company (including Charter and Charter Holdco) for payment of principal on Charter's convertible senior notes, however, are restricted by the indentures governing the Charter Holdings notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.
+During the three months ended March 31, 2005, Charter Holdings distributed \$60 million to Charter Holdco.
 As of March 31, 2005, Charter Holdco was owed \$161 million in intercompany loans from its subsidiaries, which were available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$145 million of governmental securities pledged as security for the first six interest payments on Charter's 5.875% convertible senior notes.
-CCH II, CCO Holdings and Charter Operating meet the applicable leverage ratio test under each of their respective indentures, and as a result are not prohibited from making any such distributions to their respective direct parents.